gelles-brandeis/tapqir/docs/source/tutorials/linux_part_i.rst

 * Number of epochs - use default (``0``)

 .. note::
    **About batch size**.
-In theory, batch size should impact *training time* and *memory consumption*, not the *performance*.
+In theory, batch size should impact *training time* and *memory consumption*, but not the *performance*.
 It can be optimized for a particular GPU hardware by trying different batch size values and comparing training time/memory usage (``nvidia-smi`` shell command shows Memory-Usage and GPU-Util values).
 In particular, if there is a memory overflow you can decrease either AOI batch size (e.g., to ``5``) or frame batch size (e.g., to ``128`` or ``256``).